khongten001/tidykit-fp/README.md

 # TidyKit

 A comprehensive toolkit for Free Pascal that provides an easy-to-use, unified interface for common operations.
-TidyKit brings modern functionality to Free Pascal while maintaining traditional Pascal programming style.
+TidyKit brings enhanced functionality to Free Pascal while maintaining traditional Pascal programming style.

 > [!WARNING]